 AllTrails is probably the most popular hiking app out there, providing maps, reviews, and details for over 100,000 hand-curated trails around the world.

 Some countries have extensive trail coverage, such as the United States, Mexico, and France, while others like the Philippines and Argentina have more limited details.
-Either way, AllTrails still has the most global information overall.
+Either way, AllTrails still has the most global information overall, and it’s growing all the time.

 With the free version, you can search for trails and view maps both online and offline.
 Category filters like dog-, kid-, or wheelchair-friendly are easily available, and you can record hiking statistics like total distance, elevation, and moving time.